We the Women

 The rise of movements like the Women’s March and #MeToo have ignited women across the country.
 Unstoppable women are winning elections, challenging male abuses of power, and changing the law to support working families.
 Can they add the ERA to the Constitution and improve American democracy?

 We the Women shows how the founding mothers of the ERA and the forgotten mothers of all our children have transformed our living Constitution for the better.

-Suk is a professor of sociology, political science, and liberal Studies at The Graduate Center of the City University of New York (CUNY), where she also serves as the academic dean overseeing the Graduate Center’s interdisciplinary master’s programs.
-Prior to joining The Graduate Center, Suk was a law professor for 13 years at Cardozo Law School in New York, and taught as a visiting professor at the law schools at Harvard, Columbia, University of Chicago, and UCLA.
-In Fall 2020, she will be a Visiting Professor at Yale Law School.
+Julie C. Suk is a a professor of sociology, political science, and liberal Studies at The Graduate Center of the City University of New York (CUNY), where she also serves as the academic dean overseeing the Graduate Center’s interdisciplinary master’s programs.
+She is also the Florence Rogatz Visiting Professor of Law at Yale Law School.
 She has lectured widely in the United States and Europe and has been a visiting fellow at the European University Institute in Florence and LUISS-Guido Carli in Rome.
 She has a J.D. from Yale Law School, where she studied on a Paul & Daisy Soros Fellowship for New Americans and a D.Phil. in Politics from Oxford University, where she held a Marshall Scholarship.

 She lives in New York City.

 —REVA SIEGEL, Nicholas deB.
 Katzenbach Professor, Yale Law School